The St Thomas' Lighthouse Curriculum

 Reading and vocabulary are at the heart of our curriculum, enabling our pupils with the keys needed to unlock their future successes.

 We believe that a rich, academic curriculum and a wealth of life experiences go hand in hand.
-Therefore, through our curriculum, we will open our pupils’ eyes to the world around them by offering valuable and inspirational opportunities.
+Therefore, through our curriculum, we will open our pupils’ eyes to the world around them by offering valuable and inspirational opportunities (our Five Be Experiences).
 We want our pupils to experience life outside of their own locality and to understand the diversity of the world in which we live: opening their eyes to the endless possibilities of the lives that lay ahead of them.

 Our core Christian Values underpin our whole curriculum, allowing our children to develop the moral compass required to make positive choices in life.